Christian Colleges Are Tangled In Their Own LGBT Policies

 So far, at least, Guzman is attentive to gay and transgender students despite her school's official belief that human beings are created "as gendered beings" and that heterosexuality is "God's design."

-At Calvin College, Mary Hulst says the struggle to find an appropriate response to her LGBT students is among the most difficult challenges she has faced as a college chaplain.
+At Calvin College, Hulst says the struggle to find an appropriate response to her LGBT students is among the most difficult challenges she has faced as a college chaplain.

 "The suicidality of this particular population is much higher," she notes.
 "The chances that they will leave the church are much higher.
 These [realities] weigh very heavily on me."